-Both quantitative and qualitative information can provide input to CRM’s decision on recommended limits, which will be discussed with representatives from PEC upon request.
-The Company’s credit risk appetite to counterparts, anticipated volume of business with a counterparty and the counterpart’s size relative to the applicable industry also impacts the credit limit.
-Various other credit limits may be established for a counterparty based on the level and type of trading activities conducted.
-These limits may be reflected as contractual thresholds or may be established for internal guidance purposes.
-Guidance credit limits are developed as tools to enable CRM to accurately monitor and manage the overall credit risk of the counterparty, while contractual limits are specified within executed agreements.

-.

-.

-Tenor Limits (refer to aforementioned grid)

-In addition to establishing a global credit limit, CRM will set one global tenor limit (i.e., maximum term to maturity) for each active counterpart.
-Tenor limits serve to outline the maximum guideline of acceptable risk for long-term transactions.
-Credit risk increases with maturity, primarily due to the following reasons:

-greater probability of a counterparty default,

-higher volatility or change in market prices that leads to increased credit exposure, and

-larger volumes on average for longer-term deals.

-CRM also retains the flexibility to restrict the tenor of specific products where deemed appropriate.
-Tenor limits are subject to review and adjustment at the recommendation CRM and final approval of the MEHCRC.
+Limits are subject to review and adjustment at the discretion of the V.P. of CRM.
+To the extent a counterpart’s exposure exceeds its pre-assigned limit, the overage should be reported to the V.P. of CRM and PEC.

 Counterparty Reassessment

-Subsequent to the initial counterparty creditworthiness assessment, CRM personnel are responsible for monitoring any changes in the counterpart’s financial condition or qualitative factors that would affect the initial assessment.
-The timing of the review cycle is a function of the risk level of products involved, credit quality and activity of the counterpart and credit history with the Company.
+Subsequent to the initial counterparty creditworthiness assessment, CRM and PEC are responsible for monitoring any changes in the counterpart’s financial condition or qualitative factors that would affect the initial assessment.
+The timing of the review cycle is a function of the risk level of products involved, credit quality and activity of the counterpart and credit history with MEH.
 Reassessment is therefore a matter of analyst discretion.
-However, at a minimum, counterparts with exposure over $?? million should be reassessed semi-annually(Need to understand the rationale behind the $50MM cut-off point.
-Also, not only should credit exposure be considered when determining frequency of review, but also, the credit profile of the company in question).
-In addition, investment grade clients should be reassessed annually while non-investment grade clients should be reassessed semi-annually for all active clients.
-Credit quality is based upon E-Ratings found in Appendix I. CRM should employ the same procedures and approval levels indicated above when performing these reviews.
-All credit reassessments will be reported and reviewed with PEC for final approval by PEC.
+Investment grade clients should be reassessed annually while non-investment grade clients should be reassessed semi-annually for all active clients.
+Credit quality is based upon MEH Ratings found in Appendix I. CRM and PEC should employ the same procedures and approval levels indicated above when performing these reviews.
+All credit reassessments will be reported and reviewed with CRM and PEC for final approval.

-Credit Aggregation System and Files
+Credit Files

-Counterparty ratings as well as credit and tenor limits will be captured and maintained by CRM.
 Counterparty credit files will be created and maintained as necessary for each counterparty with a trading relationship governed by this Policy.
 Credit files may include financial statements, correspondence, rating agency reports, research, executed agreements and guarantees, corporate resolutions and any other information as deemed appropriate.
-These files are confidential in nature and should be managed by Credit Risk Management, and PEC will have audit rights to all pertinent data.
-(Data & information ownership will need definition)credit personnel.
+These files are confidential in nature and should be managed by CRM and PEC.

-The CRM, along with the MEHCRC will approve exceptions to any of the above counterparty approval procedures.
-The rationale for approval must be noted for future reference.

 B. Transaction approval Process